1452712/1452712.github.io/source/_posts/Programming-Abbreviation-Collection.md

 - GI: Global Illumination
 - GPGPU: General Purpose computing on GPUs.
   Performs non-specialized calculations which are typically be conducted by the CPU.
 Started from NVIDIA GeForce 3, CUDA allowed programmers to ignore the underlying graphical concepts in favor of more common high-performance computing concepts.
 Microsoft's DirectCompute and Apple/Khronos Group's OpenCL followed up later, which means that modern GPGPU pipelines can leverage the speed of a GPU without requiring full and explicit conversion of the data to a graphical form.
+- GTI: Graphics Technology Interface.
+- TCB control: tension, continuity and bias control.
+A technique to tweak the shape of the curve.
 - TIN: Triangular Irregular Network
 - TLB: Translation Lookaside Buffer
 - Mip: Multim in Parvo (Latin)(i.e. much in a small space)